-Reimagining a classic can be a risky affair.
+Reimagining a true classic can be a risky affair.
 You either do justice and improve on a winning formula or let down your loyal fans.
-In this review, we check out the K271 MKII from AKG to see if this new version is worth picking up.
+In this review, we get hands-on with the K271 MKII from AKG to see if this new version is worth picking up.

 AKG K271 MKII

-The AKG K271 MKII has a lot going for it.
-It offers an inviting price compared to other studio cans.
-Plus some features that set it apart from the competition making it one of the best recording studio headphones out there.
-Let’s check out the highlights before taking a closer look.
+The K271 MKII has a lot going for it.
+It offers an inviting price compared to other studio headphones.
+Plus, some features like an auto mute switch that sets it apart from the competition, making it one of the best recording studio headphones out there.

 There is a lot to cover when it comes to the AKG K271 MKII closed-back headphones.
 So, let’s not waste any more time and dive right in.

 Based on our tests, the AKG K271 MKII performs well but not without some niggling issues.
 Some of which may be dealbreakers for some.
 With a frequency response of 16Hz-28kHz, these have plenty of reach in both directions.

 First, let us cover the lower end.
-For me as a bass enthusiast these are unremarkable and a bit too soft.
-Definition and accuracy are here but they lack punch and power.
-For a live or recording situation, this is a benefit.
+For me, as a bass enthusiast, these are unremarkable and a bit too soft.
+Definition and accuracy are here across the bass range, but they lack punch and power.
+For studio monitoring or for use in a recording studio, this is a benefit.
 But for casual listening to bass-heavy music, these left me wanting more.

 The AKG K271 MKII offers excellent midrange performance.

 The mid-range is the most impressive.
-Very accurate with plenty of life and clarity.
-Vocals and instrumental components translate clean.
-The rather expansive soundstage also helps bring the mids out with perfection.
+Very accurate, with plenty of life and clarity in the sound reproduction.
+Vocals and instrumental components translate cleanly.
+The rather expansive stereo stage also helps bring the mids out with perfection.
 Quite the feat for a pair of closed-back headphones.

 The highs are equally clear and crisp.
 Perhaps a little too crisp.
 These don’t border on tinniness, but they are a little bright for my ears.
 But for accurate listening of highs, these perform very well.
 Lots of detail to analyze and enjoy.